MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 [gtk_widget_] get_path
 ----------------------

-Returns the `Gnome::Gtk3::WidgetPath` representing *widget*, if the widget is not connected to a toplevel widget, a partial path will be created.
+Returns the `Gnome::Gtk3::WidgetPath` representing the widget.
+If the widget is not connected to a toplevel widget, a partial path will be created.

-Returns: (transfer none): The `Gnome::Gtk3::WidgetPath` representing *widget*
+Returns: The `N-WidgetPath` representing the widget.

-    method gtk_widget_get_path ( --> N-GObject  )
+    method gtk_widget_get_path ( --> N-GtkWidgetPath )

 [gtk_widget_] insert_action_group
 ---------------------------------